sailor95/progress-app/README.md

 # 💪 progress-app 💪

-The Progress App is an app that helps you make progress.
+An app that helps you make progress.

 ## Core Spirits